 As infants just learning how the world functions, little ones soak up everything their parents, siblings, and relatives do.
 They are the role models, after all.
 Social context shapes attitudes, values, and their entire money belief system, leading to different levels of knowledge and financial behavior.

 What we see as memorable incidents could include something as innocent as hearing our parents fighting over money and believing we are somehow the cause…

-- Maybe our cousins have toys our parents can’t afford to buy us, and our parents make disparaging comments about our “rich relatives.”
+- Maybe our cousins have toys our parents can’t afford to buy us, and our parents make disparaging comments about how our relatives are selfish rich people.

 - Maybe our fathers are always absent, but bring us expensive gifts to show us they love us.

 - Maybe we hear that money is the root of all evil.

 - Or maybe our mothers unintentionally plant scarcity thoughts in us.
 Say we grab that yummy treat at the market and she says, “I don’t have any money for that.
 I barely have enough to put food on the table.”